Sponsor a Flowerscape

 The degree of pride generated by these oases of color is well worth the continued support of the private sector, from which supplemental monies for this public project needs to be raised annually.

-These 2016 sponsors provide $3,500 of support to Keep Akron Beautiful, in order to maintain the Flowerscapes listed.
+Sponsors give $4,000 of support to Keep Akron Beautiful, in order to maintain the Flowerscapes listed.
 All of the donors are recognized throughout the year on the Flowerscape signs in the respective beds.
 See more about donors on our Giving Page.
 Become a Keep Akron Beautiful sponsor today.